harveyt/1pass/README.md

 Warning
 =======

-There is no waranty with this code, you should inspect the code carefully to make sure I've not made any mistakes or introduced security holes.
-You should definitely assume not to trust me or my coding.
+There is no waranty with this code, you should inspect the code carefully to make sure the contributors have not made any mistakes or introduced security holes.

 For more details see the [License](LICENSE).